transmaxxing/transmaxxing.github.io/passing/physical/HAIR_REMOVAL.md

 > Laser therapy and electrolysis both produce longer-lasting effects compared to shaving.
 But electrolysis seems to work the best.
 The results are more permanent.
 Electrolysis also carries fewer risks and side effects, and you don’t need the maintenance treatments required for laser hair removal.
 >
 > The downside is that electrolysis must be spread out over more sessions.
 It can’t cover large areas at once like laser hair removal can.
 Your choice may depend on how quickly you want to achieve short-term hair removal.
->
-> Also, doing one procedure and then the other isn’t a good idea.
-For example, getting electrolysis done after laser hair removal disrupts the effects of the first procedure.
-Do your homework ahead of time and talk to your dermatologist about the best option.
-If you decide to switch hair removal procedures, you may need to wait several months before beginning.

 [- Healthline](https://www.healthline.com/health/beauty-skin-care/laser-hair-removal-vs-electrolysis#takeaway)